 In certain tragic circumstances, victims of a car accident may file a wrongful death or survival action under auto accident law in Maryland.
 Wrongful death cases are brought on behalf of a deceased victim’s beneficiaries, such as spouses, children or parents.

 A survivor action can be brought by the estate of an individual who has died in a car accident.
 In this instance, the estate steps in for the deceased individual and sues for damages like medical bills, pain and suffering.
 You can find more information about what your auto accident might be worth by reading our in-depth article on the topic.

-Contact an Experienced Maryland Car Accident Attorney
+Contact an Experienced Maryland Car Accident Lawyers

 After a car accident in Maryland, you’ll need to act fast to select an attorney who can truly work as your advocate.
 Think about the following important considerations:

 - Experience.
 Do they have the credentials to represent you?
 Do they have years of experience with serious motor vehicle accidents, motorcycle crashes or your specific situation?